-- 10. Complete the venting as installation requires.
+- 1. Remove 4 inducer screws - 2.
+Disconnect inducer wire connections. - 3.
+Remove pressure switch hose. - 4.
+Remove pressure switch if applicable. - 5.
+Remove inducer. - 6.
+Reverse the clamps on the rubber drain coupling so the screws are accessible if necessary.
+(Do not reverse the drain coupling.)
+Confirm that directional arrows on drain coupling point away from inducer. - 7.
+Remove the appropriate knock out. - 8.
+Reinstall the inducer in the correct orientation with 4 screws removed in step 1. - 9.
+Reinstall the pressure switch so that the switch and hose is above the heat exchanger drain.
+See pressure switch recommended mounting Figure 15. - 10.
+Complete the venting as installation requires.
 If exiting the top panel, use two street elbows to route the vent.
 One elbow secured to the inducer, will angle toward the front of cabinet with the second nested inside directed towards the top panel.
-The 120,000 BTUH input unit will require an extension between the inducer and the first elbow.
+The 100,000 BTUH input unit will require an extension between the inducer and the first elbow.
 If exiting the side panels the pipe can be routed straight outside the cabinet.
 The pipe exiting the cabinet in any installation should be long enough to install the vent clamp on the outside of the cabinet. - 11.
 Rotate the drain coupling so the drain holes are angled downward and tighten coupling bands. - 12.
 Tighten the vent clamp and secure in place using three screws provided.

-Always secure or support the vent and intake to the floor joists or rafters to avoid sagging and possible fatigue of venting materials.
-This ensures proper drainage and prevents spilling the products of combustion into the building.
+Always secure the vent and intake to the floor joists or rafters to avoid sagging and possible fatigue of venting materials.
+This ensures proper drainage and prevents spilling of the products of combustion into the building.

 The blower compartment should be complete isolated from the burner compartment.
 In tight rooms with other combustion devices, the blower compartment must be completely isolated from the room.
 The combustion compartment must also be completely isolate from the room (unless indirect vent).
-Sometimes the knockout tool will punch too deep and open holes.
+Inspect unused knockouts to ensure that they are completely sealed..
 Use caulking on the inside of the cabinet to seal any holes.
 Insure that the combustion door gasket is in good condition.